mohamedmaree/urway/README.md

 ['key' => 'fail' , 'msg' => 'checkout failed','result' => $result ,'data' => $_GET ]

 ```
+note: you can use response from data to save transactions in database - 'data' key contain params like 'amount' and 'TranId' => transaction id

 - Test Card Details
 - Card Number: Master:5123450000000008 - Visa: 4508 7500 1574 1019